hotrodorm/hotrod/hotrod-project/docs/quick-docs/config/tags/query.md

 # The `<query>` Tag

-This tags defines a Nitro query in the DAO.
+This tags defines a Nitro General Purpose query in the DAO.

 A `<query>` is intended to execute queries that do not return a result set.
 This means, it's not intended to execute a `SELECT` SQL statement.
 To run a `SELECT` and return a result set use the `<select>` tag instead.

 `<query>` tags can be added to any `<table>`, `<view>`, or `<dao>` tag.

-Nitro queries allow the developer to include fully parameterized native queries in the application.
-These queries can combine Dynamic SQL logic with structured generation queries, and with Native SQL.
-This is a more advanced topic that can be used reduce complex generation logic to a few tags.
-Nitro queries are also geared towards high performance SQL and query optimization.
+General purpose queries allow the developer to include parameterized queries that can include native and SQL in the application.
+Used appropriately, general purpose query can be tailored for high performance SQL and query optimization.
 For more details see [Nitro Queries](../../nitro/nitro.md).

 ## Attributes